Mike Evans Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Recent Performances

-- In last week's matchup with the Bears, Evans grabbed six passes for 76 yards and scored three touchdowns while being targeted 10 times.
+- In last week's matchup with the Bears, Evans caught six passes for 76 yards and scored three touchdowns while being targeted 10 times.

-- During his last three games, Evans has caught 14 passes on 22 targets for 216 yards and five touchdowns, averaging 72.0 yards per game.
+- Evans has put up 216 yards over his last three games (72.0 per game) with five touchdowns, reeling in 14 passes on 22 targets.

 Evans' Tampa Bay Teammates